yesbabylon/symbiose/learn/README.md

 ## II / Classes and Controllers

-Fundamentally the learn application can be schematized this way :
+Fundamentally, the Learn application can be schematized this way :

 ```bash
 ├─Course